We believe learning happens in many ways. You should receive credit where it’s deserved.

 You can receive credit for up to 75% of a college program through Prior Learning Assessment and Recognition, depending on the nature and extent of your learning and how well your learning matches the college course requirements (learning outcomes).
 You must be enrolled and complete a minimum of 25% of the program credit units at Fanshawe.
 NOTE: Degree programs are subject to PEQAB requirements.

-Do you have to be registered at Fanshawe to apply for PLAR?
+Do I have to be registered at Fanshawe to apply for PLAR?

 No. You may have your prior learning assessed before entering a college program.
-However, the results of the PLAR assessment will not be recorded on your transcript until you are enrolled in a course or program.
+Courses with successful PLAR attempts will be recorded on a transcript.

 How is PLAR assessed?